Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 (I believe I'm joking, but I'm not completely sure...)

+This actually came to my mind.
+Imagine the power of this.
+There can only be one here. [youtube.com]

 Most Widely Deployed OS?
-(Score:4, Insightful)
+(Score:5, Informative)

 Hrmm, so some of these intel systems would have linux on it, and linux would be on some AMD x86 systems, and intel ME isn't on Qualcomm/ARM chips in mobiles that android (linux) runs on, or any of these IoT devices.
 I'm willing to wager there are more mobile phones in the world than intel ME enabled PCs at this point.

-Note: UPDATE: Ports 623-625 also filter them (Score:1) UPDATE: Ports 623-625 also filter them - JUST picked that up today (new information apparently, maybe for versions past 5-11.6 Intel AMT/ME have).